cltk/cltk/docs/middle_english.rst

 Stopword Filtering
 ==================

-To use the CLTK's built-in stopwords list, We use an example from Chaucer's "The SUmmoner's Tale":
+To use the CLTK's built-in stopwords list, We use an example from Chaucer's "The Summoner's Tale":

 .. code-block:: python